 After that pivotal event, the Islamic spiritual centre of the Ottoman Empire moved from Bursa to the new capital.
 Consequently, Ottoman sultans commissioned and constructed big imperial complexes in Istanbul.

-Over the course of 150 years, Bursa experienced the construction boom, to become the second in wealth of historical sites, after Istanbul.
-The Muradiye Mosque contributes to its patrimony.
+Over the course of 150 years, Bursa experienced the construction boom and Muradiye Mosque also contributes to its patrimony.

-This mosque is also the prime example of the early Ottoman architecture, with elements of the Seljuk era style.
+This mosque is also the prime example of the early Ottoman architecture, with Seljuk elements.
 It is similar to the Green Mosque.
 Sultan Murad II started its construction immediately after the works on the Green Mosque and the Green Tomb had finished.

-The same as the Green Mosque, it is also slightly far from the centre, but you can walk there.
-It took me approximately half an hour to get there, although I stopped several times, to see some other sites.
+The same as the Green Mosque, it is also slightly away from the centre.
+It took approximately half an hour for me to arrive there, because I stopped several times to see some other things.

 That’s also why I mentioned in one of my previous posts that, if you visit Bursa, you should stay for at least two days.
-You would have enough time to see the main historical area, but also sites like this mosque, which are in a different location.
+Thus, you would have enough time to see the main old area, but also sites like this mosque which is in a different location.

 By then, it became customary for sultans to be buried in mausoleums next to their mosques.
 I mention this because Osman Gazi and Orhan Gazi, the first and the second sultan of the empire, are buried in Tophane Park, where there is no mosque.

-The extraordinary thing about the Muradiye Mosque is that its complex houses the biggest number of imperial tombs.
-I will mention only two of them in this post, otherwise the post would be too long.
+The Muradiye Mosque complex houses the biggest number of imperial tombs.
+I will mention just two of them in this post, otherwise the post would be too long.
 But, all mausoleums are worth a visit, because of their splendid interior decoration.

 The mausoleum, although constructed right after the Green Tomb of Sultan Mehmed I Çelebi, is completely different.

-Murad’s achievement was that he regained Ottoman territories that had become autonomous after the defeat and the capture of his grandfather Bayezid I. Additionally, Murad successfully conquered vast territories in the Balkans.
+Murad’s achievement was that he regained Ottoman territories that had become autonomous after the defeat and the capture of his grandfather Bayezid I. Additionally, he successfully conquered vast territories in the Balkans.

 Interestingly, his tomb is also different from tombs of his predecessors.